tomalaforge/angular-challenges/docs/src/content/docs/challenges/angular/10-utility-wrapper-pipe.md

 ## Statement

 In this exercise, you want to access utils functions.
-Currently you cannot access them directly from your template.
+Currently, you cannot access them directly from your template.
 The goal is to create a specific pipe for this utils file, where you will need to pass the name of the function you want to call and the needed arguments.

 ## Constraints